Australian Protective Service: Present

 Protective Service Officers (PSOs) are now employed within the AFP's Specialist Protective Command.
 Their primary function remains the protection of sites of significance across Australia including Parliament House in Canberra; the residences of the Prime Minister and Governors-General; Foreign Embassies and Consulates in Canberra, Sydney, Melbourne and Perth; the Australian Nuclear Science and Technology Organisation, Joint defence facilities such as the Australian Defence Force Headquarters in Canberra, Holsworthy Barracks, Garden Island Naval Base, Victoria Barracks, the Pine Gap US defence installation, plus a number of sensitive covert locations in Australia and internationally.

-Protective Service Officers have sworn powers under Section 14 of the AFP Act 1979 to arrest, stop, search, and request identification within their designated jurisdiction.
+Protective Service Officers have sworn powers under Section 14 of the AFP Act 1979 to stop, request identification, search and arrest within their designated jurisdiction.

 Roles and functions

 Some of the key roles undertaken by the APS included: